By Gaby Dufresne-Cyr, CBT-FLE

 Dog Aggression vs. Dog Attack

 There is a big difference between dog aggression and dog attacks.
-The former is a boisterous and fasts pace action exchange where individuals try to settle a conflict.
+The former is a boisterous and fast-paced action exchange where individuals try to settle a conflict.
 The latter, on the other hand, is silent and somewhat stationary.
 A dog attack serves to kill the individual.
 In some cases, aggression can turn deadly, but in most cases, it never comes as a surprise.

 Multiple Dog Household Deaths

-Younger dogs like Fido will often kill older, more vulnerable dogs like Rex.
-From a canine point of view, the kill behaviour is normal.
+Younger dogs like Fido often kill older, more vulnerable dogs like Rex.
+From a canine point of view, the kill behaviour is expected.
 Dogs are opportunistic predators who exploit vulnerabilities.
 When dogs see an injured, sick, juvenile, or otherwise compromised individual, their predatory brain tells them to kill.
 Humans have tried to breed this out of dogs; unfortunately, most individuals retain their genetic makeup.

 Death by Dog

 Please do not feel guilty about the death of a dog within your household; you didn’t know and couldn’t have prevented the situation.
 I recommend you take a dog language class and invite your friends with multiple dogs to join you.
-Make your experience know, for together, we can educate and prevent tragic deaths.
+Make your experience known, for together, we can educate and prevent tragic deaths.

 I suggest you discuss the situation or comment below to share your knowledge.
 If you recently lost a pet and need counselling, please drop me a line.
 I know how hard it is to lose a friend under such tragic events.

 For the second time now, this blog post has been removed (without an explanation from our web host), along with the nearly 300 comments you shared.
 I am truly sorry and apologize for the problem.
 We read every comment and daily e-mail you send.

 Please leave a comment; others seek solace in knowing they are not alone.